guillerglez88/csharp-multimethod/README.md

            dispatch: (T) -> D) -> Multi
 ```

 Define a multi-method, should provide contract and dispatch.
-Contract should be a sample function, usefull for defining the signature of the multi-method, it is not necesary to provide real computation for this function, so providing default values is not needed.
+Contract should be a sample function, usefull for defining the signature of the multi-method, it is not necesary to implement anithing for this function since it won't ever be called, so providing default values is enough.
 Dispatch function computes a value used by the multi-method to choose the implementation to invoke.

 ```
 DefMethod: (dispatchingVal: D,